Answer a few questions to see if you are likely to be approved for a credit card

 Reduce the chances of being rejected for credit cards and potentially damaging your credit score

 This is not an application and will not affect your credit score

-The uSwitch eligibility checker uses the information you've provided to run a ‘soft’ credit check on your credit file.
+The Uswitch eligibility checker uses the information you've provided to run a ‘soft’ credit check on your credit file.
 We do this to estimate the likelihood of you being accepted for a credit card.
-Unlike a full credit card application, it does not leave a mark on your credit file.
+Unlike a full credit card application, it is not visible to potential lenders.

 Anyone over 18 with a UK address can use our eligibility checker.

 To get the most accurate results, you'll typically need at least three years of address history.
 You could still get a credit card without this, but there'll be a more limited number available to you.